 3. If there is pain, taking an over-the-counter pain killer helps in relieving it.
 If there is swelling, a cold compress should be placed in the affected area for about 30 minutes.
 Nowadays, there are over-the-counter dental cements available like Dentemp, this can be used to temporarily cover the tooth thus preventing exposure of the nerves and tooth sensitivity.

-4. If dental cement is unavailable and a visit to a dentist would have to wait and the chipped part is small, it is advisable to file the chipped tooth with an emery board.
+4. If dental cement is unavailable and a visit to a Boutique Dental Care dentist in Chatswood, NSW would have to wait and the chipped part is small, it is advisable to file the chipped tooth with an emery board.
 A sharp or pointed edge may wound the cheeks or tongue.

 But this is not recommended on large chips because there is the risk of exposing the nerve endings of the tooth.
-When consulting a dental professional, they may recommend one of the following options.
+When consulting a Hawthorne dentist at Balmoral Dental Centre, they may recommend one of the following options.

 1. Dental filling – this is usually done on minor tooth damages and the usual materials used are composites, resins, porcelain, and silver amalgam.
 Silver amalgam is the least common due to aesthetic reasons, but it is also the cheapest material.
 Composites and resins are better looking than amalgam, but they may cost twice as much as amalgam.